ono-midori/ono-midori.github.io/techs/zguide.md

 - Any service that has impact on downstream nodes, e.g., sends on information to other nodes.
 If that service gets the same request more than once, downstream nodes will get duplicate information.
 - Any service that modifies shared data in some non-idempotent way; e.g., a service that debits a bank account is not idempotent without extra work.

 When our server applications are not idempotent, we have to think more carefully about when exactly they might crash.
-If an application dies when it’s idle, or while it’s processing a request, that’s usually fine.
+If an application dies when it's idle, or while it's processing a request, that's usually fine.
 We can use database transactions to make sure a debit and a credit are always done together, if at all.
-If the server dies while sending its reply, that’s a problem, because as far as it’s concerned, it has done its work.
+If the server dies while sending its reply, that's a problem, because as far as it's concerned, it has done its work.

 If the network dies just as the reply is making its way back to the client, the same problem arises.
 The client will think the server died and will resend the request, and the server will do the same work twice, which is not what we want.